 Nepal travel tips: everything you need to know before visiting

-Looking for Nepal travel tips?
+Post last updated: 16/09/2018: Looking for Nepal travel tips?
 You've come to the perfect place!
-Here are all the essential things you need to know before you visit Nepal.
+From visa to trekking tips, culture to accommodation, here are all the essential things you need to know before you visit Nepal.

 If you've been following our blog for a while, you already know that Nepal is our favourite country in the world.